atomist-skills/github-branch-deletion-skill/README.md

 To enable auto-merging, one the following labels has to be assigned to the pull request:

- * `auto-branch-delete:on-close` deletes head branch when the PR gets closed
+ * `auto-branch-delete:on-close` deletes head branch when the PR gets closed regardless of its merge status
+ * `auto-branch-delete:on-merge` deletes head branch when the PR gets merged

 ### Label Management

-The label is automatically added to the repository when this skill gets enabled and PRs are created.
+The labels are automatically added to the repository when this skill gets enabled and PRs are created.

 ---